JoaquinAmatRodrigo/skforecast/docs/quick-start/forecaster-parameters.md

 !!! tip

-    To be able to create and train a forecaster, at least `regressor` and `lags` must be specified.
+    To be able to create and train a forecaster, at least `regressor` and `lags` and/or `window_features` must be specified.

 ## General parameters